eatonbrittany576-sudo/Vr-Launcher/README.md

 NOTCE
 i would read the read.me and The COPYRIGHT NOTICE to see if you have permission to publish videos and just dont touch ANY FILES

+Also Make Sure You Have The Net 10 Installed.